What are the Signs & Symptoms of Arthritis?

 - Decreased range of motion in the affected area.2,3,4

-The symptoms of arthritis not only vary from type to type—they can also vary from person to person.2 Two people with the same type of arthritis might feel different types of pain.
-Learn more about the risk factors of developing arthritis, so you can be better prepared to deal with them and keep moving.
+The symptoms of arthritis not only vary from type to type—they can also vary from person to person.1 Two people with the same type of arthritis might feel different types of pain and may be affected in different parts of their bodies.

-- Age: The older you get, the more risk you have of developing arthritis.
-On the flipside, younger people with joint pain, swelling, or stiffness might not even consider arthritis, but you can get arthritis during every stage of life—including young adulthood.
+- Age.
+The older you get, the more risk you have of developing arthritis.
+On the flipside, younger people with joint pain, swelling, or stiffness might not even consider arthritis, but you can get arthritis during every stage of life.

-- Previous injury: If you have ever injured a joint badly enough, you could develop OA in that area later in life.
+- Previous injury.
+If you have ever injured or reinjured a joint badly enough, you could develop OA in that area later in life.

 Pain Isn’t Just Physical, It’s Emotional Too

 While painful warning signals are sent through your body, the emotional impact shouldn’t be overlooked.
-Arthritis flare-ups can get so bad that they force you to cancel plans with loved ones.
+Arthritis flare-ups can become so painful that they force you to cancel plans with loved ones.
 This stress may affect your social life and lower your overall quality of life, too.
-While these are understandable emotions, they’ve also been shown to make pain harder to handle.5 Add uncertainty over when arthritis pain will return, and depression can kick in—but not all is doom and gloom.
-Once you identify these symptoms, you can find better ways to alleviate pain and get moving again.
-We’re here to help you along every step of the way.
+While these are understandable emotions, they’ve also been shown to make pain harder to handle.6 Once you identify these symptoms, you can find better ways to alleviate pain and get moving again.

 Related Articles